python-trio/cookiecutter-trio/README.rst

   platforms Trio supports: Windows + MacOS + Linux, CPython + PyPy
 * Codecov to track code coverage information
 * towncrier for easy release note management
-* yapf so you don't have to think about formatting
+* black so you don't have to think about formatting

 This is just an optional starting point – you don't have to use it, and if you do use it, then all it does is generate a bunch of